 - Keyboard Shortcuts - Lock/Unlock harmonic (CTRL + Left-click), Focus on harmonic (SHIFT + Left-click), Clear harmonic (ALT + Left-click), Affect multiple harmonics (Right-click + drag across harmonics).

 - SMOOTH - Applies smoothing to the levels in the harmonics editor (averaging the levels with their neighbors).
 When odd/even harmonics are locked, only they will be smoothed (however, all harmonics will still be considered when computing the average values to apply.

 - Additional Commands Menu ( ) - Click the arrow at the bottom left corner for commands related to working with the harmonics:

 - Convert shape to sine harmonics - A sine shape is the default for each operator (oscillator).
 This makes working with harmonics easier and more predictable.
 You can use this command to convert an oscillator with a non-sine shape to the closest representation of sine wave available.
 If the shape is already a sine, this command has no effect.

 - Analyze single-cycle waveform - Allows you to analyze ('import') an external sample as an oscillator shape.
 Please note the following restrictions: the sample needs to be an oscillator shape ('single cycle' sample), as opposed to sample playback in samplers.
-Also, keep in mind that no actual wave sample is importer.
+Also, keep in mind that no sample is imported.
 Rather, the harmonics of the sample are analyzed and imported as harmonic settings in the Harmonic Editor.

 If the sample is too long and/or too complex the import might not be accurate.